-$43 is the cheapest deal found on momondo in the last two weeks for a flight to Houston.
-This flight is from Trenton, New Jersey and is 92% cheaper than most flights to Houston.
+$69 is the cheapest deal found on momondo in the last two weeks for a flight to Houston.
+This flight is from Orlando and is 87% cheaper than most flights to Houston.
 To find the cheapest price to Houston from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Our data shows that the cheapest United States to Houston flights are usually those with departure times in the morning.
-Our users have found flights to Houston in the morning for as low as $247.
-Try not to purchase tickets at noon because they tend to be around $297.
+Our users have found flights to Houston in the morning for as low as $273.
+Try not to purchase tickets in the afternoon because they tend to be around $296.
 Of course, these prices can vary depending on the time of year and what airport you fly to.

 When planning your flight to Houston, it is important to be aware that some months are not as ideal as others.
 Specifically, the months of May, June, or October could carry a higher chance of rain, as Houston sees up to 5.1 inches or more.
 There are still things to do in Houston even when it's raining, but be aware that rain is highly probable in the area.
-Those looking for a great museum with interesting exhibits should take time out of their trip to Houston to go see Space Center Houston.
-Space Center Houston is particularly popular with tourists when the weather in Houston is not ideal.
+Space Center Houston is a great museum to visit near Houston and is especially great when the weather outside is less than desirable.
 Many tourists kill time during rain and storms by going to shopping centers in the area, like Galleria Mall.
 Many people find Downtown Aquarium to be a great place to check out while visiting Houston, especially on days where the weather does not quite cooperate.

 The nearest zoo to the center of Houston is Houston Zoo, which is a short 3.2 mi trip.
 Houston Zoo is widely visited by local residents and tourists alike.
 The zoo features some tremendous animals and exhibits for visitors of all ages.
 The best time to visit Houston would be July, August, or September, so book your flights to Houston accordingly.
-Those looking for an aquarium near the Houston city center won’t have to look too far.
-At 0.5 mi away, Downtown Aquarium is very accessible and features some beautiful ocean animals that are very popular to tourists visiting Houston.
-Those looking to visit the aquarium should book their trip or flight to Houston for May.
-Indoor attractions like aquariums are popular around then since the weather is typically less ideal.
+The aquarium nearest to the Houston city center, Downtown Aquarium, is just 0.5 mi away.
+Seeing as the aquarium is an indoor attraction, most tourists tend to visit when the weather does not cooperate.
+Months where the weather may be an issue in Houston are May.